 The first thing we did was plan out exactly what we were going to do.
 We started with eBay because that was going to be easiest, and we knew we could have a second eBay account.
 Also if we started with eBay, all the data could be done for Amazon using ChannelAdvisor.

 So we had to expand the titles, we had to expand the descriptions, to appeal to real consumers.
 Then we had to create the parent and child relationships for all the variations where needed.
 For eBay we had to go through and add the item specifics data.
-In the sports categories every category has a different set of data, so we had to categorise things up and make sure we had the standard set for that.
+In the sports categories every category has a different set of data, so we had to categorize things up and make sure we had the standard set for that.

-Then we went onto Amazon, and had to make sure we had all the Amazon specifics as well as things like colour mapping, department, and the nice new images of course.
+Then we went onto Amazon, and had to make sure we had all the Amazon specifics as well as things like color mapping, department, and the nice new images of course.
 For eBay we had a logo on the images, but for Amazon you can’t have that.
 Also the browse nodes and keywords for Amazon are very essential.

 So we had to build up all the data and format it correctly for both marketplaces.
 But that was just the eBay and Amazon project.
 In the background, the company was also setting up on Tesco, which has a different set of data again.
 So we were working with the Amazon format of data, the eBay format of data and now a completely different set of data needed for Tesco.

 As you can probably imagine, the data requirements got really big.
 The grunt work would include things like, “Okay.
-For eBay we use the colour red, for Amazon we want to call the colour rose, but the colour map is red.
+For eBay we use the color red, for Amazon we want to call the color rose, but the color map is red.
 For Tesco we need to use pink.”
 So it was three lots of data and they all had to be really good quality.
 Also Tesco was a very new marketplace, and there was a new best practice, a new shipping set up etc. I was setting it up and also training two UKSW teams, one in Oxfordshire and one in the Far East, on those data requirements so they could carry on with the work.

 Which country are the external team in, and what were they like to work with?

 They’re based in Bangladesh, and they’re a very good team.
 But when English is not your first language, it can be very hard.
 I think a lot of people fail when they use outsourced teams because they don’t train them properly.
-We actually trained them these guys into the sports industry, so they can do optimised titles and descriptions in English.
+We actually trained them these guys into the sports industry, so they can do optimized titles and descriptions in English.
 They’re doing really well now, but the first file we got from them was disastrous.

 It was like, “Oh God, we’re never going to get anybody to do it.”
-But then we realised, actually they’re not rubbish.
+But then we realized, actually they’re not rubbish.
 We need to train them better.
 Part of my task was making them into really good listers, so they could generate inventory data the way the client wanted it, as well as for the three marketplaces.

 How did you go about training them?

 When we got their first file back I went through it to see where they had fallen down, and what they didn’t understand.
 They’d taken descriptions from a Polish website and put it in an English listing, and mixed some German words in there too.
-They couldn’t recognise the English and the German and the Czech and Polish as different.
+They couldn’t recognize the English and the German and the Czech and Polish as different.
 They were looking at items on somebody else’s website to see the description but weren’t delivering it properly.

 So I went through and dissected the file in detail, and told them how it should have been.
 They corrected the file, and when we got it back again it was a lot better.
 We kept doing that process, so it’s just a little bit better each time.
 You have to have patience, because you are dealing with people who aren’t experts in sports either.
 How do they know the difference between a hand ball and a football and a match ball and a training ball?
 You can’t assume they will pick it up just like that.